lordmulder/MemoryChecker/README.md

 All allocated memory pages are “locked” (pinned) in the physical memory, so that they can **not** swapped out to the disk during the test.

 Once the required memory has been allocated, the actual testing begins.
-By default, **five** testing passed will be executed.
+By default, *eight* testing passed will be executed.
 Each pass consist of the following *two* phases:

 1. Fill the entire memory with *pseudo-random* data (different in each run), using *multiple* threads in order to max out the throughput.